 agreement that any data faults on the BT plant would be cleared

-within a 4 hour time scale - this was very hard to achieve with
+within a 4 hour time scale - this was virtually impossible to achieve

-It wasn`t unusual for an engineer to attend in the early hours to
+It wasn`t unusual for an engineer to attend in the early hours,

 Waterstechnology.com:- April 5th 1990